 Dr. L. H..
 Bunnell, historian of the Yosemite, who in 1851 was with the first party to have actually entered the Yosemite Valley, accords Captain Walker the honor of being its discover…Scott Stine, A Way Across The Mountains (2015), walked and studied the references material on Walker crossing the Sierra mountains.
 Stine determined the Walker Party followed the Stanislaw River to the valley floor which is southwest of the Yosemite Valley.

 Unable to reach the valley’s floor, Walker led his party westward along a mountain ridge between two deep canyons.
 The only way off the ridge was to zigzag back and forth off a steep mountain slope.
 At one point, a sheer rock ledge blocked the way, and the horses were lowered with ropes.
 As preparation to lower the horses began, a hunter returned with a small deer.
 This was the first wild game larger than a rabbit killed since the fourth of August.

-On the evening of the thirtieth of October, the party arrived at the base of the mountain between the Tuolumne and Merced rivers?
-Hunter returned just after dark with two large black tailed deer and a black bear.
+On the evening of the thirtieth of October, the party followed the Stanislaw River to the valley floor.
+A hunter returned just after dark with two large black tailed deer and a black bear.

 The Walker party spent close to a month crossing the Sierra Nevada Mountains.
 Twenty four of the horses starved to death after leaving Mono Lake; seventeen of the dead horses were eaten.
 Leonard described the meat as being so foul nobody should have to endure the misery of eating it.

 In his journal, Leonard noted a grove of large redwood trees.
-Walker's men stumbled upon either the Tuolumne Grove, or the Merced Grove, of Sequoia trees located northwest of the Yosemite Valley—there is no evidence any of Walker’s men went into the Yosemite Valley.
+Walker’s men stumbled upon a grove, of Sequoia trees located southwest of the Yosemite Valley—there is no evidence any of Walker’s men went into the Yosemite Valley.